Punjab Institute of Medical Sciences

-Punjab Institute of Medical Sciences (PIMS Jalandhar) is a medical college and medical research institute based in Jalandhar, India.
+Punjab Institute of Medical Sciences (PIMS Jalandhar) is a medical college, hospital and medical research institute based in Jalandhar, India.

 Location and function

-Situated in the heart of Jalandhar with an area spread of more than 55 acres, Punjab Institute of Medical Sciences (PIMS), Jalandhar was envisaged by the Govt.
-Of Punjab (GoP) in 1999 as the first medical college cum teaching hospital in Doaba region.
+Situated in the heart of Jalandhar with an area spread over more than 55 acres, Punjab Institute of Medical Sciences (PIMS), Jalandhar was envisaged by the Govt.
+Of Punjab (GoP) in 1999 as the first medical college cum teaching hospital in the Doaba region.
 PIMS was conceptualized under Public Private Partnership (PPP) mode by PIMS Society, PIMS Medical and Education Charitable Society, Department of Medical Education & Research and GoP to be a tertiary care teaching hospital.
 The medical college is affiliated to Baba Farid University of Health Sciences.
-Presently the premier institute is doing exceptionally well under the administration of Resident Director Mr. Amit Singh and Director Principal Dr. Rajiv Arora and has a total of 6 M.B.B.S. batches including interns with a strength of more than 750 budding doctors.
+Presently this premier institute is doing exceptionally well under the administration of Executive Chairman Dr. Kanwaljit Singh, Director Principal Dr. Rajiv Arora, Hospital Director Mr. Gurkirat Singh and Medical Superintendent Dr. Seema Dutt Bandhu and has a total of six M.B.B.S. batches, including interns, with a strength of more than 900 budding doctors.
 Punjab Institute of Medical Sciences has an intake of 150 students in every batch annually which makes it one of the most sought after medical college of Doaba region in Punjab.
+PIMS also offer, DNB courses in Psychiatry, Respiratory Medicine, Anesthesia, Immunohematology and Blood Transfusion, Paediatrics, General Medicine, General Surgery, Obstetrics and Gynaecology.